What is a Travel Nurse?

 - Expand your nursing skill set and build your resume.
-Working as a travel nurse gives you access to hospitals all around the country that you may not have otherwise considered — taking a contract at a top-rated hospital boosts your resume.
-This may help with graduate school admission as well as earning a staff position at other prominent hospitals.
+Working as a travel nurse gives you access to hospitals all around the country that you may not have otherwise considered.
+Taking a contract at a top-rated hospital boosts your resume.
+This nursing experience may help with graduate school admission as well as earning a staff position at other prominent hospitals.
 Resume-building facilities to consider: Mayo Clinic, Mount Sinai Beth Israel, Cleveland Clinic, John Hopkins Hospital, and New York Presbyterian Hospital.

 - Earn a higher salary and other benefits.
-Between the non-taxable stipends and other monetary incentives offered, travel nurses typically make more money than staff nurses.
+Between the non-taxable stipends, travel reimbursement, and other monetary incentives, travel nurses typically make more money than staff nurses.
 If they’re in a specialty that’s in high demand or are willing to travel to less popular places, especially certain times of the year, the potential is even more.

 - Personal and professional flexibility.
 Travel nurses have the option of taking time off between contracts to see family or travel.
 Some experienced travel nurses take 2-3 months before starting another assignment.
 It’s not a requirement to work back-to-back contracts.
 Also, some hospitals let travel nurses pick their own shift and schedule, but keep in mind that this isn’t always the case.
 Travel nurses are hired to fill a hospital’s specific need and flexibility isn’t always an option.